 Section 21.01.
 Purpose and intent.

-Historical districts are created to protect the educational, cultural, economic, recreational and general welfare of the public, through the preservation and protection of those general areas or those individual structures and places which have or may be designated pursuant to this chapter as possessing historical or architectural significance.
+Historic districts are created to protect the educational, cultural, economic, recreational and general welfare of the public, through the preservation and protection of those general areas or those individual structures and places which have or may be designated pursuant to this chapter as possessing historical or architectural significance.

 Regulations within such districts are intended to protect against destruction of or encroachment upon such areas, structures, and premises; to encourage uses which will lead to their continuance, conservation, and improvement in a manner appropriate to the preservation of the cultural, social, economic, political, architectural, or archeological heritage of Macon-Bibb County and the State of Georgia; to prevent creation of environmental influences adverse to such purposes; and to assure that new structures and uses within such districts will be in keeping with the character to be preserved and enhanced.

-(Added August 14, 1997, ZA97-08-01)

 Section 21.02.
 Establishment of historic zoning districts.

 Any historic site, landmark or area to be designated as an historic district shall be designated as either Historic Residential 1 District (HR-1), Historic Residential 2 District (HR-2), Historic Residential 3 District (HR-3), Historic Commercial District (HC) or Historic Planned Development District (HPD).

-(Added August 14, 1997, ZA97-08-01)

 Section 21.03.
 Historic Residential 1 District (HR-1).

-[1] Permitted uses:
+[1] Permitted and limited uses:

-(a) Single-family dwellings.

-(b) Accessory buildings and uses located either on the same lot or parcel of land as the main structure or an adjoining lot or parcel of land under the same ownership and customarily incidental to the permitted or conditional use, provided that the requirements of Section 4.07 are met.

-(c) Fall-out shelters, provided the requirements of Section 23.15 are met.

-(d) Home swimming pools, provided the location is not closer than ten (10) feet to any property line and the pool is enclosed by a wall or fence at least four (4) feet in height.

-(e) Home occupations, provided the requirements of Section 23.01 are met.

-(f) Communication antennas subject to the requirements of Section 23.27.
-(Added October 13, 1997, ZA97-10-01)

-(g) Day care home, provided the requirements of Section 23.30 are met.
-(Added July 23, 2007, ZA07-07-03)
+Permitted and limited uses are established in Chapter 4B.

 [2] Conditional uses:

-(a) Reserved.

-(b) Places of worship and related accessory structures, provided they are located on a lot fronting an arterial or collector street and provided that no structure is located within fifty (50) feet of a property line or a street right-of-way.

-(c) Private and public schools and libraries, excluding business or trade schools.

-(d) Kindergartens, playschools, and day care centers, provided the requirements in Section 23.13 are met.
-(Amended July 23, 2007, ZA07-07-03)

-(e) Recreational areas: the size and intensity of the proposed use as it relates to the adjacent land uses shall be a determining factor.

-(Added August 14, 1997, ZA97-08-01)
+Conditional uses are established in Chapter 4B.

 Section 21.04.
 Historic Residential 2 District (HR-2).

-[1] Permitted uses:
+[1] Permitted and limited uses: